Curry091104/immigration-consultant-capstone/README.md

 <b><i>2.
 Install dependencies: </i></b>

-> - Python version must be 3.11 (if your Python version is 3.12, please downgrade or create a new environment in Anaconda with Python 3.11.
-Check this [link](https://docs.conda.io/projects/conda/en/stable/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) for creating an environment with a specific version of Python).
+> - Python version must be 3.11.
-> - It's recommended to create separate virtual environment folders for both the frontend and backend to prevent dependency conflicts.
+> - To prevent dependency conflicts, it's recommended that separate virtual environment folders for both the front end and back end be created.
 > - To leverage GPU, after running ```pip install -r requirements.txt```, please run a command to reinstall PyTorch.
 Check this [link](https://pytorch.org/get-started/locally/) for the installation command.

 Frontend